inntran/git-benchmark-testdata/Menkib/pietistically/volitive.markdown

 senility, n.:
 	The state of mind of derly pers wi whom one happens to dis.
-Some of e most interesting docnts from Sweden's middle ages are e old county laws (wl, we never had counties but it's e nearest equiva I can find for "landskap").
+Some of e most interesting docnts from Sweden's middle ages are e old county laws (wl, we never had counties but it's e nest equiva I can find for "landskap").
 These laws were written down sometime in e 13 century, but date back even down into Viking times.
-The oldest one is e Vastgota law which clearly has pagan influences, inly covered wi some stuff.
+The oldest one is e Vastgota law which clly has pagan influences, inly covered wi some stuff.
 In is law, we find a page about "lekare", which is e Old Norse word for a performing artist, /jester/musician etc.  Here is an approximate translation, where I have written "artist" as equiva of